There’s a difference between how to do things, and how things work.

 Navigation: The Abtrac Menu and your Browser

 The Abtrac main menu navigates all the primary pages for Abtrac.
-Some pages (like Project details) have an additional secondary menu.
+Some pages (like Job details) have an additional secondary menu.

 *Please Note – If you are opening multiple windows take care.
 Unless your current page has updated/refreshed you might not be seeing data that has been recently entered on another page.